Michael-Jalloh/Cam_Streamer/README.md

 # Cam_Streamer

-This is a small python script that is use to stream video from a webcam over a LAN.
+These are a group of small python scripts use to stream video over a LAN.

 ## Usage
-start the server first

-python server.py

-It will ask you for your IP address and also for the port number u want to use.

-Now start the client
+### Server
+Inorder to use the server program there are some python module you will need to installed. open a terminal and install these modules

+sudo apt-get install python-dev python-numpy python-opencv

+sudo pip install peewee

+please remember we are using opencv 2 not opencv 3.

+There is one more module needed which is netifaces.
+You need to go to the page on python pypi website.
+Go to this [link](https://pypi.python.org/pypi/netifaces/#downloads), look for the source file at the download section.
+It should end with tar.gz

+You will see how to install the package on the page.

+RUNNING THE SERVER
+Before running the server your need to first create and account.
+So first run the manager.py program.

-python client.py
+python manager.py

-It will ask you for IP address and port number of the server machince.
-If the IP address input was left blank then it will use 'localhost' that your computer's loop back address If the port input was left blank then it will use port 5000.
+follow the instructions to add a new user to your database.
+Without the users you wouldn't be able to logging on to the server.